Ho3ein83/texteditor/README.md

 <script src="js/jquery-fieldselection.js"></script>
 ```

-Then use editor needed elements whre you need:
+Then use editor needed elements where you need:
 ```html
 <div class="hb-editor">